tryajitiono-ab/test-admin-ui/templates/react/README.md

 npm install
 ```

 Then, in the new `.env.local`, provide your `VITE_AB_EXTEND_APP_NAME`.
-This is the name of your Extend app (in this template, we will only use a single Extend app to point at).
+This is the name of your Extend app (in this template, the UI targets a single Extend app), labeled by the "App Name" in the Extend detail page inside Admin Portal.
 After that, run the dev server:

 ```bash
 npm run dev